-Equitable Distribution Of Property
+Equitable Distribution With An Atlanta Property Division Attorney

 Dividing marital assets and debts during a divorce can be a complex task.
 It often requires both a financial expert to evaluate the assets and an attorney to help ensure the division is accomplished taking into account all of the facts and circumstances of the particular case.
 Before finalizing a property division agreement, it is important to understand the financial and legal implications to you.